Dak Prescott Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Matchup vs. Washington

-- In eight matchups against the Football Team, Prescott averaged 233.2 passing yards per game, 54.3 yards fewer than his over/under for Sunday.
+- In eight matchups against the Football Team, Prescott averaged 233.2 passing yards per game, 59.3 yards fewer than his over/under in Sunday's game.

-- Prescott threw a touchdown pass six times and multiple TDS four times over four of those contests against the Football Team.
+- Prescott threw a touchdown pass six times and multiple TDs in four of those contests against the Football Team.

-- The Football Team have the NFL's 28th-ranked pass defense this season, surrendering 274.7 yards per game through the air.
+- The 274.7 yards per game the Football Team are allowing through the air makes them the NFL's 28th-ranked pass defense.

-- The Football Team have given up 26 passing TDs this year (2.2 per game), ranking them 31st among NFL defenses.
+- At 2.2 passing TDs conceded per game, the Football Team defense is ranked 31st in the league.

 Recent Performances

-- Prescott put together a 238-yard performance against the Saints last week, completing 65.0% of his passes and throwing for one touchdown with one interception.
+- In last week's matchup with the Saints, Prescott completed 65.0% of his passes for 238 yards, while tossing one touchdown with one interception.

-- Over his last three games, Prescott has racked up 829 passing yards (276.3 per game) while connecting on 86 of 130 passes (66.2% completion percentage), with three touchdowns and three interceptions.
+- Over his last three games, Prescott has put up 829 passing yards (276.3 per game) while going 86-for-130 (66.2% completion percentage) and throwing three touchdowns and three interceptions.

 Prescott's Dallas Teammates